Mayple logo

 Keyword relevance

 You need to have relevant keywords to your user’s search, on both the ad and the landing page.
-Your keywords must match the user intent and show Google that your content is relevant and answers their question or need.
+Your keywords must match the user intent and show Google that your content is relevant and answers their question or need, both in the ad itself and the Google Ads headline.

 Landing page quality